Dazed and Confused (Jake Holmes song)

 "Dazed and Confused" is a song written by American singer-songwriter Jake Holmes in 1967.
 Performed in a folk rock-style, he recorded it for his debut album "The Above Ground Sound" of Jake Holmes.
-Although some concluded that it was about a bad acid trip, Holmes insists the lyrics refer to the effects of a girl's indecision on ending a relationship.
+Although some concluded that it was about a bad acid trip, Holmes insists that the lyrics refer to the effects of a girl's indecision on ending a relationship.

 After hearing Holmes perform the song in August 1967, English rock group the Yardbirds reworked it with a new arrangement.
 It soon became a centerpiece of their tours, several recordings of which have been released, including on Yardbirds '68, produced by guitarist Jimmy Page.

-In 1968 "Dazed and Confused", with new lyrics and vocal line, was recorded by Page's new group Led Zeppelin and released on their debut album.
+In 1968, "Dazed and Confused", with new lyrics and vocal line, was recorded by Page's new group Led Zeppelin and released on their debut album.
 It became a signature song and concert staple for much of the group's career.
 Holmes attempted to contact Page in the 1980s regarding the songwriting credit, but received no response.

 Starting in 2010, Jake Holmes filed multiple lawsuits against Page for copyright infringement regarding "Dazed and Confused."
 In August 2025, the case was settled out of court, with both sides informing the California court they had reached a written settlement.
 The terms and details of the agreement remain confidential, but the settlement resolves the entire matter.